As an Amazon Associate, I earn from qualifying purchases you make on this website.

 Public transport is something that needs discussion.
 To be blunt, Jonanjima Seaside Park is very far.
 It may be on another planet if you don’t have a car.
 And I don’t have one of those.
 So I went to Ryutsu Center, which was the closest station.
 It is on the Tokyo monorail.
 From there, I took the bus.
 Walking wasn’t an option.
 That would have taken at least an hour.
 Here is what I found:

-When you return to Tokyo from Jonanjima Seaside Park, walk back to the same bus stop.
-The bus you came on will go to Osaki Station.
+- When you return to Tokyo from Jonanjima Seaside Park, walk back to the same bus stop.
+The bus you came on goes to Osaki Station.
 Osaki is on the JR Yamanote, Saikyo, and Shonan-Shinjuku lines.
 This trip will be about thirty minutes if the traffic is kind.

 One day, I’d love to try some long-exposure photography there.
 With perfect views of the approaches and runways, that type of photo might be interesting.
 I’m looking forward to doing that.

-Anyway, if you have any questions or comments, please leave them below.
+Anyway, if you have any questions or comments, leave them below.
 By the way, have you been to Jonanjima?
-If you have, let us know your thoughts about it.
+If you have, share your experience.